w3f/polkadot-wiki/docs/learn/learn-guides-accounts-multisig.md

 ## Multisig Transactions with Accounts Tab

 !!!info "Walkthrough Video Tutorial"
-    See [this video tutorial](https://www.youtube.com/watch?v=-cPiKMslZqI) to learn how to transact with a multisig account using the Accounts Tab in the [Polkadot-JS UI](https://polkadot.js.org/apps/#/accounts).
+    See [this video tutorial](https://www.youtube.com/watch?v=-cPiKMslZqI) to learn how to transact with a multisig account using the Accounts Tab in the [Polkadot Developer Interface](https://polkadot.js.org/apps/#/accounts).

-You can create a multisig account directly on the Accounts Tab of the [Polkadot-JS UI](https://polkadot.js.org/apps/#/accounts), and use this account to send funds.
+You can create a multisig account directly on the Accounts Tab of the [Polkadot Developer Interface](https://polkadot.js.org/apps/#/accounts), and use this account to send funds.
 See [this article](how-to/create-multisig-account.md) for more information.

 ## Multisig Transactions with Extrinsic Tab

-See the video tutorial below to learn about multi-signature accounts and how you can transact with them using the Polkadot-JS UI.
+See the video tutorial below to learn about multi-signature accounts and how you can transact with them using the Polkadot Developer Interface.

 <div className="row">
 <div className="col text--center">